lexbailey/compilerfax/README.md

 A quick demo vid: https://youtu.be/pJ-25-pRhpY

+## If you send me your code

+Just a quick note for anyone sending faxes to any CompilerFax instance that I (Lex Bailey) am running (probably at EMF Camp).
+If you send me a fax then you are granting me a licence to share the contents of that fax for information/education/entertainment purposes.
+(I'd love to collect some of the best faxes, and best attempts to break out of the container, and share them as a fun look at how people used this service.)
+Thanks :)

 ## Tips for users

 The OCR is far from perfect.
 You need to use a font that is good for OCR.
 I have had success using Calibri.
 FreeMono is not too bad, but tends to be a little less predictable.